Hearing loss levels - Understand your degree of hearing loss

 Profound hearing loss

 A person with profound hearing loss hears no speech and only very loud sounds.
 Loud sounds are often only perceived as vibrations.
 Hearing well means feeling well too.
-Do this quick test to make your first step out of the fuzzy zone.
+Do this quick screening to make your first step out of the fuzzy zone.

 Once you have a better understanding of your current hearing health, you'll be better equipped to find a solution that fits you best.
 Take our complimentary hearing screening and you'll be taking the first step out of the fuzzy zone and a big step forward on your journey to better hearing.

-Online hearing test
+Online hearing screening

 Decibels levels of everyday activities